This project is under very early, active development and may contain bugs or security issues. It is likely not ready for production websites.

 Version Checks

-• AVA_VERSION must match strict MAJOR.MINOR.PATCH
+• AVA_VERSION must match strict YY.MM.release

 • AVA_VERSION should be higher than the latest GitHub release